Temperature-dependent generalized ellipsometry of the metal-insulator phase transition in low-symmetry charge-transfer salts

 The investigated \ET\ single crystals were grown via standard electrochemical methods, described in Ref. \onlinecite{bender1984synthesis}.
 The compound crystallizes in the space group P$\bar{1}$ \cite{kakiuchi2007charge}.
+Single crystals are shaped like plates, measuring 3 $\times$ 2 mm in lateral dimensions and with a thickness 67 $\mu$m.
+Before measurements, the samples were visually inspected under an optical microscope to ensure they were clean and free from defects.
 Mueller matrix ellipsometry measurements were performed on a state-of-the-art dual rotating compensator ellipsometer (J. A. Woollam RC2), equipped with micro-focus lenses.
-The experiments with this ellipsometer were carried out at room temperature.
-The angles of incidence were $55^\circ$, $60^\circ$, and $65^\circ$, while the sample was rotated azimuthally from $0^\circ$ to $360^\circ$.
+The experiments with this ellipsometer were carried out at room temperature in the range 300 nm - 1690 nm.
+The angles of incidence were $55^\circ$, $60^\circ$, and $65^\circ$, while the sample was rotated azimuthally from $0^\circ$ to $360^\circ$ in steps of $15^\circ$.
 This comprehensive approach allowed for a thorough characterization of the anisotropic optical properties including the crystallographic orientation.

-For a proper analysis, it is essential to distinguish three coordinate frames: Firstly, the measurements are executed in the laboratory coordinates (\textit{x},\textit{y},\textit{z}), established by the plane of incidence (\textit{x},\textit{z}) and the sample surface (\textit{x},\textit{y}).
-Secondly, the macroscopic optical response is characterized by the second-rank tensor of the complex dielectric function $\tilde{\varepsilon}$.
-Lastly, any microscopic description relies on the electronic system, which encompasses the crystal symmetry defined by the unit-cell vectors \emph {a}, \emph {b} and \emph{c}.
-The microscopic polarizability \textbf{p} is associated with the electronic system, enabling its calculation within this frame as a superposition of contributions along these specified directions
+In order to investigate the dielectric-function tensor of optically anisotropic material, the oriented dipole approach and a more recent general approach that involves characterizing the dielectric function through the distribution of dipole interactions for each excitation has been employed \cite{MS2016, Strum2020}.
+Here, for a proper analysis, it is essential to distinguish three coordinate frames: Firstly, the measurements are executed in the laboratory coordinates (\textit{x},\textit{y},\textit{z}), established by the plane of incidence (\textit{x},\textit{z}) and the sample surface (\textit{x},\textit{y}).
+Secondly, the macroscopic optical response is characterized by the second-rank tensor of the complex dielectric function $\tilde{\varepsilon}$ (eq.
+1).
+Lastly, any microscopic description relies on the electronic system, with axes described by unit vectors \textbf{\emph {x}}, \textbf{\emph {y}} and \textbf{\emph{z}}, the dielectric polarizability \textbf{P} along $\mathbf{\hat{e}} = \hat{e}_x \mathbf{x} + \hat{e}_y \mathbf{y} + \hat{e}_z \mathbf{z}$ is given by $\mathbf{P}_{\hat{e}} = \rho_{\hat{e}} (\hat{e} \mathbf{E}) \hat{e}\ $.
+The complex-valued polarizability functions $\textbf{$\rho$}_\mathrm{\hat{e}}$ may vary with photon energy and must be Kramers-Kronig consistent.
+The linear polarization response, with $n$ the number of excitations along their respective polarization directions, is given by the superposition: